SoilBGC-Datashare/sidb/data/Readme.md

 entryCreationDate: 2014-02-19
 ```

 In the `yaml` format, each separate field has a name followed by : and a value.
 The `citationKey` field is simply an ID to cite or identify the name of each entry.
 It has the same convention as the name of the folder for each particular entry.
 The `doi` field is the digital object identifier for the publication where the data was originally obtained.
-This doi can be used to automatically retrieve information for other databases such as Mendeley.
-The `entryAuthor` field is the name of the person who created the entry. `entryCreationDate` is the data at which the entry was created and uploaded in the database.
+This doi can be used to automatically retrieve information from other databases such as Mendeley.
+The `entryAuthor` field is the name of the person who created the entry. `entryCreationDate` is the date at which the entry was created and uploaded in the database.
 This date follows the convention YYYY-MM-DD.

 In `yaml` it is possible to create hierarchies with different type of information.
 This is very useful to store diverse fields related to the research sites where the soils were sampled for the incubation.
 For each metadata file, it is required to include a `siteInfo` field as follows